antarctica/nerc-arctic-office-projects-api/README.md

 See the [Usage](#importing-grants) section on the command used to import a grant.

+### Finding new GTR projects to add

+* The repository is here: https://gtr.ukri.org/.
+Search for 'Arctic' and then use filters on the right

+* Click the 'csv' button at the top to get the list.

 ### Documentation

 Usage and reference documentation for this API is hosted within the